stan256/stanislavs-email-service-backend/README.md

 6. Tests for the frontend
 7. Providing of the more detailed message for the frontend in case of error

+Providers:
+Mailjet & Sendgrid were used for email sendings

 Experience with used technologies:
 Java 8+: ~6years
 Spring Framework 4+: ~5 years